xarunoba/ccoco/.github/README.md

 ## Why

-My team didn't want to populate the `package.json` too much with scripts so I created a tool that can easily replace the main config files whenever a branch changed. `ccoco` fixes this issue by automatically changing your main config files per branch name.
-This tool is not only limited to Node.js thanks to the rewrite to Go.
+My team didn't want to populate the `package.json` too much with scripts so I created a tool that can easily replace the main config files whenever a branch changed.
+`ccoco` initially started as a tool specifically used for the Node.js ecosystem but has been rewritten to Go for platform independence.
+You can use `ccoco` for any kinds of projects as long as it is within a Git repository.

 ## Installation